Want to get a Southampton Retro Shirt? Read on…

 Not a moment, but a collection of moments from a Southampton legend and one of the most gifted British footballers ever.

-Amazon have a small selection of retro Southampton shirts and memorabilia including a 1940s to 1950s home shirt (above).
+Amazon has a small selection of retro Southampton shirts and memorabilia including a 1940s to 1950s home shirt.

 For a couple of seasons during this period Southampton were forced to play their home games at local rivals Portsmouth’s Fratton Park after a bomb landed on the Dell pitch during World War Two in 1940.